-Any counsel seeking reimbursement for fees and expenses for work in this action will submit monthly common benefit time and expense submissions.
-Lead Counsel conferred and determined, subject to the Court's approval, that appointing a CPA or other third party is not necessary at this time, but Lead Counsel may later propose a mechanism for auditing the propriety of the time and costs submitted, whether it be by a CPA or other third party neutral, fee committee, Lead Counsel and any of their designees, or some combination thereof.
+Any counsel seeking reimbursement for fees and expenses for work in this action will submit to Lead Counsel monthly common benefit time and expense submissions.
+Interim Plaintiffs' Counsel conferred and determined, subject to the Court's approval, that appointing a CPA or other third party is not necessary at this time, but Lead Counsel may propose a mechanism for auditing the propriety of the time and costs submitted, whether it be by a CPA or other third party neutral, or Lead Counsel and any of its designees, or some combination thereof.
 Lead Counsel may propose entry of an order concerning the appropriate method for audit and review in due course.
 The ultimate determination of what is compensable common benefit work, and the extent or rate at which it is compensable, is within the purview of the Court.
-In the event that any Common Benefit Counsel are unsure if the action they are about to undertake is considered common benefit work, they must receive approval from Lead Counsel in advance as to whether Lead Counsel consider such work to be common benefit work.
+In the event that Participating Counsel are unsure if the action they are about to undertake is considered common benefit work, they shall receive approval from Lead Counsel in advance as to whether Lead Counsel consider such work to be common benefit work.